Want to get a rep as the grillmaster with the fastest flip?

 Photo credit: iStockphoto/emptyclouds

-Soon after Atlanta was founded, it quickly became a hub of transportation.
+Atlanta was founded as a hub of transportation.
 Railroads linked Atlanta to the port city of Savannah, and helped distribute goods to Chattanooga and points west.
 Today, Atlanta’s relatively central location within the state provides easy access for travelers or city-dwellers looking to schedule day trips to the northern Appalachian Mountains, or to the picturesque coastal towns to the south and east.

 Many coastal destinations can be reached from Atlanta by car on one tank of gas.
 Here are a few spots that many Atlantans frequent when they’re in search of a convenient day trip and a break from city living.